 The Strategic Planning Council (SPC) is the elected leadership body of the church also known as the Church Council.
-If you have any questions, comments or feedback of any kind, please let us know!
+If you have any questions, comments or feedback of any kind, please email the office and a Council member will contact you.

 My name is Sarah Tucker.
 I have been a member of Hope for 19 years.
 I work in PR, communications and outreach at St. Clair County Community Mental Health.
 After attending Northern Michigan University, I completed a year of service with Lutheran Volunteer Corps.
 My husband Colin and I were married in November of last year and we spend our free time traveling the Midwest with Colin's Rugby Team, renovating our 1930's home, and with our rescue dog Abby.